 - Prospective Students

-Employment of physical therapists is projected to grow 36 percent from 2012 to 2022, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of physical therapists is projected to grow 34 percent from 2014 to 2024, much faster than the average for all occupations.
 Demand for physical therapy services will come from aging baby boomers in addition to those with mobility issues stemming from chronic conditions, such as diabetes or obesity.
-Occupational therapists are projected to see 29 percent growth in employment opportunities during the same time period.
+Occupational therapists are projected to see 27 percent growth in employment opportunities during the same time period.
 Occupational therapy will continue to be an important part of treatment for people with various illnesses and disabilities, such as Alzheimer’s, cerebral palsy, autism or the loss of a limb.
-Finally, employment of chiropractors is projected to grow 15 percent from 2012 to 2022, as people across all age groups are increasingly becoming interested in chiropractic care.
+Finally, employment of chiropractors is projected to grow 17 percent from 2014 to 2024, as people across all age groups are increasingly becoming interested in chiropractic care.

 - Physical Therapist, Salem Hospital